NikNemer/advanceit/sections/en-about-us.md

   <div class="flex-image">
     <img src="/static/img/sp.png" style="width: 120px; max-width: 120px;">
   </div>
-    <div class="text-block">We commenced our IT business as a Software Development company, participating in the development of projects across various sectors, including logistics, retail, and agriculture.
+    <div class="text-block">We commenced our IT business as a Software Development company, participating in the development of projects across various sectors, including logistics, retail, and agriculture. <br />
     However, contemporary challenges pertaining to business cyber security compelled us to focus intensively on Software Security and its associated environments, as well as the comprehensive Digital Security Policies and Controls of companies.</div>
 </div>
 </div>